GiulioRossetti/ndlib-rest/README.md

 min_number_of_nodes = 200 # inherited by networkx
 ```

-The "complete graph generator" endpoint represents the only exception to the specified lower bound on number of nodes: such model lowers the minimum to 100 nodes.
+- The "complete graph generator" endpoint represents the only exception to the specified lower bound on number of nodes: such model lowers the minimum to 100 nodes.
 Indeed, the suggested limits can be increased to handle bigger graphs.
+- When loading external graphs nodes MUST be identified by integer ids.